P15/laptop/README.md

 # Read through the script; ensure you have a general idea of what it will do:
 $ less ./mac

+# If your docker-machine is already set up and running, stop it first:
+$ docker-machine stop default

 # Execute the script
 $ ./mac
 ```